RJbalikian/rs-hvsr/gpsd_update/Readme.md

 sudo journalctl -fu gpsd-i2c.service
 ```

-If the service starts, then you should see a new virtual serial port in `/dev/gpsd0`.
+If the service starts, then you should see a new virtual serial port in `/dev/gpsd0` (use `ls /dev` and see if there is an item called `gpsd0` in the /dev directory.
 You can change the name of this device, if necessary, by editing the [gpsd-i2c.service](gpsd-i2c.service) file.

-Now, update the GPS defaults (the file may not exist)
+Now, update the GPS defaults.

-Use the following to open the gpsd defaults file.
+Use the following to open the gpsd defaults file for editing.

 ```bash
 sudo nano /etc/default/gpsd